Frontier Communications ILEC Holdings

-Frontier Communications ILEC Holdings, Inc. is a company created by Verizon Communications in 2009.
+Frontier Communications ILEC Holdings, Inc. is a holding company subsidiary owned by Frontier Communications.
+It serves as a holding company for former Bell System, Contel, and GTE incumbent local exchange carrier (ILEC) telephone operating companies that were owned by Verizon prior to July 1, 2010.

 History

-The company, sold to Frontier Communications on July 1, 2010, serves as a holding company for former Bell System, Contel, and GTE telephone operating companies that were owned by Verizon prior to July 1, 2010.
-The company was set up to allow for a Reverse Morris Trust merger, allowing Verizon to spin-off the company to Frontier tax-free.
+The company was formed by Verizon in 2009 to facilitate the planned sale of some local subsidiaries to Frontier, which was completed on July 1, 2010.
+The company was set up to allow for a Reverse Morris Trust merger, allowing Verizon to spin off the company to Frontier tax-free.
 Its primary purpose was to transfer Frontier ILEC Holdings as well as Verizon debt that Frontier was to assume.